guites/g/README-DEV.md

 It also creates a separate container in which you can run the development webpack server using `npm run dev`.

+The backend code is fetched via [github](https://github.com/guites/gchan-backend), and whenever new commits are added to the default branch, you will have to remove your docker cache and rebuild the container.

+        docker builder prune

+And then rebuild. **Warning**: this will clear cache related to all your containers.

 ## Using VS Code's devcontainer

 If you use vscode, you can easilly set up the project using the Remote - Containers extension.